midnightntwrk/midnight-architecture/proposals/0009-forks.md

 In its initial form, the protocol is to issue a transaction signed by 5 out of 7 governing keys as defined in genesis, early enough in epoch to be stabilized on total of at least `4k` blocks before next epoch starts.
 With CIP-1694 the protocol changes to allow other forms of voting and proposing hard-fork activation.

-Technically - it as all managed by a type-driven facade called _Hard-fork combinator_, which is ensuring state is properly adjusted to the active rules and that rules are activated properly.
+Technically - it is all managed by a type-driven facade called _Hard-fork combinator_, which is ensuring state is properly adjusted to the active rules and that rules are activated properly.

 Sources:
   - https://ouroboros-consensus.cardano.intersectmbo.org/docs/for-developers/AddingAnEra